lyzs90/MstrERD/README.md

 # Pretty schema diagrams for MicroStrategy

 This notebook demonstrates how to convert the generally unhelpful MicroStrategy schema into human-readable JSON.
 We can then use a diagramming library such as JointJS or GoJS to draw aesthetically pleasing entity relationship diagrams.

 ### Export MicroStrategy project schema

+We will use the schema from the MicroStrategy Tutorial.
 The schema can be obtained in Developer from 'Schema' > 'Export Project Schema'.
-We will be using the Table Catalog - Logical View which contains a list of all warehouse tables and their attributes and facts.
+Export the Table Catalog - Logical View which contains a list of all warehouse tables and their attributes and facts.

 ```python